binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 1. Intentionally by clicking a button on a website that does not appear to have anything in common with the website that the target is already authenticated with by way of session Id stored in a cookie
 2. Unintentionally by loading a page not appearing to have anything in common with the website that the target is already authenticated with by way of session Id stored in a cookie, that for example contains an `<iframe>` with a form and a script block inside

-**For No. 1 above**, the action attribute of the form for which the target submits could be to the website that the target is already authenticated with, thus a fraudulent request is issued from a web page seemingly unrelated to the website that the target is already authenticated with, the browser plays its part and sends the session Id stored in the cookie.
-NodeGoat has an excellent example of how this playes out:
+**For No. 1 above**, the action attribute of the form for which the target submits could be to the website that the target is already authenticated with, thus a fraudulent request is issued from a web page seemingly unrelated to the website that the target is already authenticated with.
+This can be seen in the second example below on line 4.
+The browser plays its part and sends the session Id stored in the cookie.
+NodeGoat has an excellent example of how this plays out:

 Below code can be found at [https://github.com/OWASP/NodeGoat/](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/views/profile.html):